litestar-org/litestar/CONTRIBUTING.rst

    yourself.
 Otherwise you may encounter errors or unexpected behaviour when trying to run the commands referenced within this document.

-   To activate the virtualenv manually, please consult PDM's documentation on `working with virtual environments <https://docs.astral.sh/uv/pip/environments/>`_.
+   To activate the virtualenv manually, please consult uv's documentation on `working with virtual environments <https://docs.astral.sh/uv/pip/environments/>`_.

    The rest of this document will assume this environment is active wherever commands are referenced.